 Where do you go when you have APEX questions?

 I generally start with Google and wherever it’s results may lead me.
-If I can’t find an answer that way, I’ll try searching the Oracle Application Express Oracle Technology Network (APEX OTN) forum in particular to narrow down and improve my results.
-Then, if all of that fails to give me the answer I need, I will post my question to the forum and see what the community experts can tell me.
+If I can’t find an answer that way, I’ll try searching the Oracle Application Express Oracle Technology Network (APEX OTN) forum, in particular, to narrow down and improve my results.
+Then, if all of that fails to give me the answer I need, I’ll post my question on the forum.
+This way, community experts can guide me.
 This covers 99.9% of all questions I have ever had concerning APEX.
 On very rare occasion, I have tried to generate additional responses to my question by advertising it on apex.world or Twitter, but I always post the question and look for responses to it at the forum.

 If you’re going to be at Alliance18, don’t miss out on my March 26th presentation about Reporting as a Service (RaaS), (session number 5327) also made possible with Oracle APEX.

 You can also read about another APEX success story involving UC Berkeley.